aaadipop/aws-oidc-sa/README.md

-# aws-oidc-sa
+# Test AWS EKS OIDC Service Account permissions
-Simple k8s deployment and service account to test OIDC Role Assume in AWS EKS
+Simple k8s deployment with alpine linux and aws cli binded to a service account to test OIDC Role Assume in AWS EKS